SmilingWayne/PuzzleSolver/README.md

 ### Dataset of some puzzles

-- Many puzzle sources found online are in PDF format, which **makes it difficult to use them directly for automated solving**.
+- **Motivation**: Many puzzle sources found online are in PDF format, which **makes it difficult to use them directly for automated solving**.
 For that reason, this repository also offers easy-to-use web crawlers that extract puzzle data in a structured format, rather than as images or PDF data.
 See [Utils](./Utils/). **Currently, we support structured data and corresponding final solutions for over 8,000 puzzles across 40+ different puzzle categories**.
 A detailed list of the available datasets is provided below.
 Please note that Sudoku datasets are already covered in a previous section and are omitted here.

-- Additionally, **for puzzles where bulk datasets are not yet available, at least one test case is provided to validate the correctness of the solving algorithm**.
+- **Note:** For puzzles where bulk datasets are not yet available, <u>at least one test case is provided</u> to validate the correctness of the solving algorithm.
 Contributions of more datasets are welcome and encouraged.

 - It's worth noting that some already-checked solver may also have hidden bugs or fail to consider more general input format, you can issue or PR to let me know.